OskarSundberg/TMUKGroup3/README.md

 # The final project

-We have made a chat-service named UniChat 2.
-UniChat impements Client - Server model, where we have made both the sever and client.
-We used C# for all off the code and the GUI is implemented with WPF.
-We did not implement encrypted.
-This project has been made during a course in softer development.
-The focus has been on Ci, unit-test, and Cd among other things.
-UniChat 2 was used to practice the skills mentioned.
+We have made a chat service named UniChat 2.
+UniChat implements a Client-Server model, where we have made both the server and client.
+We used C# for all of the code, and the GUI is implemented with WPF.
+We did not implement encryption.
+This project has been made during a course in software development.
+The focus has been on CI, unit tests, and CD, among other things.
+UniChat 2 was used to practice the mentioned skills.

 ## Language